-Mahapurusha Shri Achyutananda Das Temple (Gadi) is situated at Nemala and is 42 km away from Cuttack.
+Mahapurusha Shri Achyutananda Das Temple (Gadi) is situated at Nemala and is 42 km distance from Cuttack.
 It has located on an island covering the rivers luna and Chitrotpala.
 This is Sadhana and samadhi Pitha of great saint Achyutananda called Malika Purana.
 The Samadhipitha of Achyutananda is called Sunya samadhi, and it is a very sacred place.

 A fair is held here annually on Jyeshta Purnima and Magha Sukla Ekadasi.
 Achyutananda Das was not only a saint-poet but also a critic of contemporary society.
 Using his imaginativeness and foresight he had predicted what the future would turn out to be.
 He wrote a prophetic poem called Malikas, which reflected the extraordinary vision of the future.
 Shri Achyutananda Das Gadi Pitha is a famous temple in Cuttack District.